Partner – Construction & Energy

-Wei Mun’s practice includes all forms of dispute resolution in respect of the construction industry, particularly in arbitration, both domestic and international, adjudication and litigation.
-Over the years, many of his cases have been reported in the law journals.
 He is currently acting for KL Eco City Sdn Bhd (part of the SP Setia Group) in multiple legal proceedings arising from the collapse of a pedestrian link bridge across the Klang River.

 Wei Mun is also well-versed in advisory work and the drafting of construction and other related contracts.
-His project work includes the Light Rapid Transit System and the Mass Rapid Transit System, Klang Valley, the Electrified Double Track Rail System, Gemas to Johor Bahru and Duopharma Biotech Bhd’s state-of-the-art plant and warehouse in Klang, Selangor.
+His project work includes the Light Rail Transit System and the Mass Rapid Transit System, Klang Valley, the Electrified Double Track Rail System, Gemas to Johor Bahru and Duopharma Biotech Bhd’s state-of-the-art plant and warehouse in Klang, Selangor.

 He has been appointed as sole arbitrator as well as co-arbitrator and president of 3-member tribunals in respect of various arbitrations locally and abroad.
 He has resolved disputes based on various foreign laws including Sudanese, Indian, Singaporean and English laws.